 Take a Road Trip With Me!

 Do you love culture, ethereal other-worIdly landscapes, epic adventures, starry skies and amazing wildlife?
-Then this is the trip for you!

 We’ll experience the best Namibia has to offer on this adventurous and immersive tour and I’ll show you a different side of Africa, not the Africa you see in the media but the adventurous, beautiful, wild and real Africa I know and love.